mmarchjr/mmarchjr/README.md

 # Hi, I'm MMarchjr! 👋

 - 👩‍💻 I'm currently working on...
-Scoutradioz Bluetooth communication and form building GUI's
+    - Roaring Robotics FRC team 2704's 2025 robot for Reefscape, Presented by Haas
+    - ScoutRadioz
 - 🧠 I'm currently learning...
-Svelte and blockchain development

-- 👯‍♀️ I'm looking to collaborate on...
-Any of the things I am currently working on

-- 🤔 I'm looking for help with...
-Making a Drag and drop form editor that exports json
+Kotlin and CNC Machining

 - 💬 Ask me about...
-First Robotics Competition
+First Robotics Competition and FRC team 2704

 - 📫 How to reach me...
-mmarchjr@proton.me or on discord at mmarchjr
+discord at mmarchjr

 - 😄 Pronouns...
 He/They